Valletta Travel Guide — The Fortress City of Living History

 Unlike sprawling ancient capitals, Valletta is a masterpiece of urban planning, a fortified city that is a UNESCO World Heritage site in its entirety.
 What surprises most visitors is its sheer density of history; you can walk from a palace built for warrior-monks to a cutting-edge art gallery in under five minutes.
 It's a living museum where the grandeur of the past isn't just preserved, it's the very fabric of daily life.

-Is Valletta your perfect match?
+Is Valletta really your perfect match?

 Valletta is a paradox: a perfectly preserved 16th-century fortress city that buzzes with contemporary life.
 It offers an unparalleled concentration of Baroque art and architecture, from Caravaggio's masterpiece in St. John's Co-Cathedral to the lavish interiors of the Grand Master's Palace.
 It’s a city to be explored on foot, getting lost in its grid of steep streets and discovering hidden courtyards and harbor views.